-Also, based on the provisions of ASC Subtopic 606-10, Revenue From Contracts With Customers, a seller may not recognize as a sale property it sells if an entity has an obligation or a right to repurchase lots and if the repurchase agreement is considered to be a financing arrangement.
+Also, based on the provisions of ASC Subtopic 606-10, Revenue From Contracts With Customers, a seller may not recognize as a sale property it has sold if the seller has an obligation or a right to repurchase lots and if the repurchase agreement is considered to be a financing arrangement.
 ASC 606 considers a repurchase option contract to be a financing arrangement, in accordance with ASC 606-10-55-70, if the entity will repurchase the lots for an amount that is equal to or greater than the original selling price of the asset.
-Therefore, if the Company enters into lot purchase option agreements for land it has sold and determines that the repurchase agreement is considered to be a financing arrangement, the Company records the lots subject to such sale as "Real estate not owned" within other assets and the related liabilities as "Liabilities for real estate not owned" within other liabilities.
-At May 31, 2021 and May 31, 2020, the Company recorded real estate not owned of \$80.1 million and \$54.9 million, respectively, for the sale of lots because its repurchase agreements related to this real estate were considered to be financing arrangements.
+Therefore, if the Company enters into lot purchase option agreements for land it has sold and determines that the repurchase agreement is considered to be a financing arrangement, the Company records the lots subject to such sale as "Real estate not owned" within other assets, and the related liabilities under the option agreement as "Liabilities for real estate not owned" within other liabilities.
+At May 31, 2022 and 2021, the Company recorded real estate not owned of \$146.1 million and \$80.1 million, respectively, for the sale of lots because its repurchase agreements related to this real estate were considered to be financing arrangements.
 While these option agreements contain no specific performance obligations, should the Company choose not to purchase the land, it will forfeit the deposited amount.